Bugs Bunny Rides Again: Music

 Because the film is organized as "one gag after the next", rather than clearly defined narrative segments of exposition, climax, and conclusion, Carl Stalling created a series of short musical cues accompanying and fitting each scene or gag.
 A total of 18 such cues appear in this short.

 The title music is a short sample of the "William Tell Overture" (1829) by Gioachino Rossini.
-The establishing shot for the unnamed western town of the film is accompanied with a sample of "Cheyenne" (1906) by Egbert Van Alstyne and Harry Williams.
+The establishing shot for Rising Gorge, the name of the town of the film, is accompanied with a sample of "Cheyenne" (1906) by Egbert Van Alstyne and Harry Williams.
 The establishing shot for the saloon and its customers is accompanied with a sample of Navajo (1903), also by Van Alstyne and Williams.
 The entry of Yosemite Sam is accompanied by a sample of Erlkönig (1821) by Franz Schubert.
 When Bugs Bunny emerges as the only one willing to stand against Sam, the music is a sample of Yosemite Sam, a song created by Stalling himself.

 When Sam and Bugs start their duel, the music is a sample of Inflamatus, a section of the Stabat Mater (1841) by Rossini.
 When Sam states that the town is not big enough for the two of them, the music is a sample of Sonata Pathétique (1799) by Ludwig van Beethoven.
-The dancing scene is set to the tune of Bugs Bunny Rides Again, which was also heard with a similar dance in Stage Door Cartoon, and the fall of Sam down the mine shaft to the tune of Wise Guy.
+The dancing scene is set to the tune of Untitled Soft-Shoe Number, which was also heard with a similar dance in Stage Door Cartoon, and the fall of Sam down the mine shaft to the tune of Wise Guy.
 Both were compositions by Stalling himself.
 When Sam rages following his fall, the music is a sample of the act 3 prelude to Siegfried (premiered 1876) by Richard Wagner.
 (Goldmark attributes the Siegfried reference to a later appearance in Wagner's Götterdämmerung.)